 If you haven’t been to Chile before, I’d highly recommend staying for at least a few days to explore its capital, Santiago.
 This is a city that offers the perfect blend of old-world traditions, modern amenities, and breathtaking scenery close by.
 Nestled right between the Andes mountains and the Pacific Ocean, Santiago is almost a country unto itself.

-Santiago is also the natural jumping-off point if you want to visit gritty Valparaiso, the upscale Viña del Mar, or jaunt over the Andes to explore the incredible town of Mendoza.
+Santiago is also the natural jumping-off point if you want to visit gritty Valparaiso, the upscale Viña del Mar, or jaunt over the Andes to explore the incredible town of Mendoza, Argentina.
 It’s a long trek, but most people coming here will probably be pulled down to the Lakes District or to Chilean Patagonia, which is probably the single best region of the country.

 While Santiago isn’t exactly as charming as Mexico City or Buenos Aires, there’s still a lot to love here, so let’s jump right in: first well discuss some of the top places to eat in Santiago, then the top sightseeing destinations, as well as a few cool day-trips near Santiago.